Questions About Fishing in the Outer Banks on the Miss Hatteras

 Where do you fish?

 That’s going to depend on what trip you’re on.
 For our full-day offshore trips, we fish in the Gulf Stream, which is around 25 to 30 miles offshore.
 For our half-day offshore trips, we fish around 5-7 miles offshore.
 For both our offshore trips we fish off either rocky outcroppings or wrecks on the ocean floor.
-For our inshore trips, we fish at a few secret spots around the Pamlico Sound, all of which are flat, sandy bottoms.

 General Questions About the Miss Hatteras